- How do I book a tour or educational program?

 Before you call to book a tour, please be prepared with the following information:

 - School’s phone number and mailing address

 - Teacher’s email address and cell phone number

 - Number of students and adults in your group

 - Earliest possible arrival time and latest possible departure time

 - Any special mobility or learning needs for your group

-Do I receive any confirmation about the booked tours/program?
+- Do I receive any confirmation about my bookings?

 All programs and tours are offered free of charge.

 - Do you have a lunch room?